 Pupils throughout the school demonstrate excellent literacy and numeracy skills because of the strong focus on these areas and the careful monitoring of individual progress

 From Year 5 and into the seniors, subjects are usually taught by the subject specialists.
-In Year 5, specialist subject teaching is introduced across the curriculum and at this stage children choose either Latin or Spanish as a second language.
-Year 6 makes the transition to the senior years and the start of the Common Entrance curriculum that focuses on the subjects Maths, English, Science, French, History, Geography and Religious Studies.
-Lessons, however, continue to include Sport, PSHEE and the Creative Arts to complement the expected academic subjects.
+In Year 5, specialist subject teaching is introduced across the curriculum.
+In Year 7 children choose either Latin or Spanish as a second language.
+From the summer team of Year 6, pupils start to follow the Pre-Senior Baccalaureate (PSB) curriculum framework.

 Assessment and reporting

-A rigorous system of academic tracking operates through the school with internal standardised tests in Reasoning, Maths, Reading and Spelling in addition to school exams and teacher assessment, all designed to give a clear picture of each child’s progress.
-Parents are kept well informed through Effort Grades and Parent Teacher 'Progress' Meetings, each term and a full school report issued at the end of the Summer term.
+A rigorous system of academic tracking operates through the school with internal standardised tests in Reasoning, Maths, English, Comprehension and Spelling in addition to school exams and teacher assessment, all designed to give a clear picture of each child’s progress.
+Parents are kept well-informed through Effort Grades and Parent Teacher 'Progress' Meetings, twice a year.
+In addition, every child will receive two written reports a year in the February and July.